racenis/tram-sdk/README.md

 	- Add some kind of a code to bind
 - Put triangle definition into math.h
 - Put MinAABB MaxAABB into there too
-- And also switch traingle intersection thingy
+- And also switch triangle intersection thingy
 - AddLine() drawlistentry is not being drawn on top
-- Get Calc Key things does not work?? at least the distance part
 - Add directional lights to lightmapper

 #### Should do later